 Keystone Watch Case Co.
 No. 11

 As mentioned briefly in the introduction, the Keystone No. 11 was used to introduce the new 992B movement to the marketplace.
 Constructed of 10k natural gold-filled, the new case was introduced Nov.
-5, 1940, in the initial shipment of 992B?s.
+5, 1940, in the initial shipment of 992B watches.
 The only change to the appearance of the No. 11 occurred when the area on the frame near the pendant was modified.
-The ?shoulders? as referred to by most knowledgeable collectors were removed.
+The “shoulders” as referred to by most knowledgeable collectors were removed.
 This change was made at approximately case serial number K220000.
 The No. 11, continued in production for eleven years, ending in 1951. it was last advertised in the May 1, 1951 catalog.

 Wadsworth Watch Case Co., No. 2